×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "On one visit, we took a side trip to Costa Rica to explore the beaches of Guanacaste.
 When we drove into Tamarindo, it felt a California beach town with a nice vibe.
 Over the next couple of years, we took a few trips to Playa Flamingo and Tamarindo to further explore the area and to look at condos for sale.
 We bought an ocean view condo in Tamarindo a couple of years before we retired, and then moved there full time after retiring in May 2013 (age 61-62).
-We liked the beach and the availability of a variety of restaurants and stores in Tamarindo, and easy walking access in town," explained one person living in Tamarindo, Costa Rica.
+We liked the beach and the availability of a variety of restaurants and stores in Tamarindo, and easy walking access in town," explained one foreigner living in Tamarindo, Costa Rica.

 "Yes, finding the right location to live in, can be more important that finding the right home.
 Many expats want to live at the beach...especially from the snowy north...until they find that the heat just doesn't work for them.
 So, if they have purchased a home there, they could be stuck with it.
 So, suggest you rent for an extended time period so that you truly check out the different neighbourhoods, learn where the bus routes are, where the roosters start the earliest and the karaoke bars are located...
 It is said by many, that it is very easy to buy, but often very hard to sell.
 Many say that between 50-60% of the expats, return home within 3-4 years.
 Often broke.
 Costa Rica is no longer a cheap place to live.
-However, it can be a great place to live, if you can afford it," said one expat in Costa Rica.
+However, it can be a great place to live, if you can afford it," said one in Costa Rica.

 View More Answers